charlieroth/pydo/README.md

 This project is structured in three layers:

 - `app`: [fastapi](https://fastapi.tiangolo.com/) application serving an HTTP server as an API into the underlying task store
-- `cli`: [typer](https://typer.tiangolo.com/) application serving as a command line API into the underlying task store
+- `cli.py`: [typer](https://typer.tiangolo.com/) application serving as a command line API into the underlying task store
-- `domain`: Shared modules which contain the domain logic regardless of the application entrypoint
+- `shared`: Shared domain logic regardless of the application entrypoint

 ```
 .